-This is a multi-angle parkour / free running video showing you how to perform an underbar - a combination leap and slide between horizontal bars - in both real time and slow motion.
+A multi-angle parkour / free running video showing you how to do a kash vault in both real time and slow motion.

 A few drills that you can perform to improve your balance.
 Anyone interested in doing parkour or free running should have this level of balance.

-A multi-angle parkour / free running video showing you how to do a turn vault in both real time and slow motion.
+A multi-angle parkour / free running video showing you how to do a diving kong vault in both real time and slow motion.

 In this video, we learn how to do a touchdown raiz freerun trick.
 First, you will start off by running into a raiz move.
 This move is where you will lean onto one arm and then come down onto it and swing your feet around in front of you.
 This will look like a one handed cartwheel where you twist while you are in the air.
 Practice doing this at different angles to help better prepare yourself for doing this trick.
 When you have it mastered, you will be ready to do these more often and work out...